doujin5/Mutual-Fund-extractor/README.md

 5. The Rapid API Key, Host and URL can be got from this [Link](https://rapidapi.com/suneetk92/api/latest-mutual-fund-nav?endpoint=apiendpoint_78274348-459c-4f50-8234-3acf2999b184).
 (Note: You have to signup at rapidapi.com to get the keys)
 6. Run `python mf.py` to start the script.
 7. The resulting data can be found inside the `data` folder.

+### Application of Data
+The data can be used for
+- Data Analysis
+- Pattern Matching
+- Data Science
+- Predicting upcoming status of Mutual funds.